symbol/symbol-docs/source/concepts/account-filter.rst

     :header: "Id", "Description"
     :delim: ;

-    0x01; The property type allows receiving transactions from an address.
+    0x01; The property type only allows receiving transactions from an address.
-    0x02; The property type allows receiving transactions containing a mosaic id.
+    0x02; The property type only allows receiving transactions containing a mosaic id.
-    0x04; The property type allows sending transactions with a given transaction type.
+    0x04; The property type only allows sending transactions with a given transaction type.
     0x05; Property type sentinel.
     0x81; The property type blocks receiving transactions from an address.
     0x82; The property type blocks receiving transactions containing a mosaic id.